This page: full notes A* summary notes C/B summary notes

 However: arguably it is impossible to truly put aside your own mind.
 Your personal desires shape your perspective on the world in a deep and unescapable way.
 Harvey Cox claims that Bonhoeffer’s theology is like a Rorschach test.
 It reveals the theological presuppositions of the reader.
 The fact that such an inconsistent variety of people have drawn inspiration from Bonhoeffer suggests that he is just providing people an excuse to do what they want, rather than enabling them to follow God’s will.

-Secularists would argue for a complete separation between Church and state, against Bonhoeffer.
+Secularists would argue against Bonhoeffer for a complete separation between Church and state.
 They would reject the idea that the church should have the power to act as a check on the state.
-They could argue that the church is even more corruptible than the state because at least the state is voted for in elections in a democracy.
+They might argue that the church is even more corruptible than the state because at least the state is voted for in elections in a democracy.
 Another argument refers to ‘the long peace’, the significant level of peace after the second world war to the present day.
 Secularists argue that this is due to the rise of secular liberal democracy and further demonstrates how unnecessary religion is for maintaining social order.
 This suggests Bonhoeffer’s view that the Church should act as a check on state power is unnecessary today and thus no longer relevant.

-Stanley Hauerwas was influenced by Bonhoeffer, arguing that the Church does protect against authoritarian dictatorship.
-He argued that western democracies only practice tolerance of religion for pragmatic reasons without any concern for the truth of religion.
+However, Stanley Hauerwas defends Bonhoeffer.
+He argues that the Church does protect against authoritarian dictatorship.
+He was influenced by Bonhoeffer and argued that western democracies only practice tolerance of religion for pragmatic reasons without any concern for the truth of religion.
 Pragmatism without truth leads to indifference which leads to cynicism.
 Liberal secular western societies have undermined theological and religious truth which creates a void vulnerable to being filled by totalitarian powers.

 Cheap vs costly grace

 The parable of the good Samaritan also backs up Bonhoeffer’s view.
-Jesus criticised the Pharisees who know and follow the moral laws but were full of immoral thoughts and refused to help an injured Jew.
+Jesus was asked by a lawyer (probably a Pharisee) who was their neighbour.
+Pharisees tended to only view those in agreement with them as their neighbour.
+Samaritans were looked down on by most Jews at that time.
+Jesus told the story of the good samaritan who stopped to help an injured Jew, indicating that was the neighbourly thing to do.
 The good Samaritan performed the good action of helping.
-Even though the Pharisee technically broke no law, the cheap grace of their legalistic approach to the bible and inner corruption caused them to fail to act according to God’s will which was the costly grace of putting aside cultural barriers and having faith in loving their neighbour.
+Even though the Levite or Pharisee would technically brake no law for not helping, the cheap grace of their legalistic approach to the bible and inner corruption caused them to fail to act according to God’s will which was the costly grace of putting aside cultural barriers and having faith in loving their neighbour.

 The sacrifice of discipleship is irrelevant today.
 Arguably Bonhoeffer’s emphasis on suffering made more sense in his time where he was resisting Nazi rule.
 We live in times of relative peace and security and thus suffering isn’t as required.